Derek Chauvin: Murder of George Floyd

 On May 25, 2020, Chauvin was one of four officers involved in arresting George Floyd on suspicion of using a counterfeit $20 bill at a market and was the field training officer for one of the other officers involved.
 Security camera footage from a nearby business did not show Floyd resisting the arrest.
 The criminal complaint stated that, based on body camera footage, Floyd repeatedly said he could not breathe while standing outside the police car, resisted getting in the car and fell down; he went to the ground face down.
 While Floyd was handcuffed and lying face down on the street, Chauvin knelt on Floyd's neck for more than nine minutes.
 After Chauvin placed his knee on Floyd's neck, Floyd repeatedly said "I can't breathe", "Mama", and "please".
 For part of the time, two other officers knelt on Floyd's back.
 During the final two minutes Floyd was motionless and had no pulse.
 Several bystanders took videos which were widely circulated and broadcast.
 Chauvin and the other officers involved were fired the day following the incident.
-While knee-to-neck restraints are allowed in Minnesota under certain circumstances, Chauvin's use of the technique has been widely criticized by law enforcement experts as excessive.
-On June 23, Minneapolis Police Chief Medaria Arradondo said that Chauvin had been trained in the dangers of positional asphyxiation and characterized Floyd's death as murder.
+While knee-to-neck restraints were allowed in Minnesota under certain circumstances, in the days that followed Chauvin's use of the technique was widely criticized by law enforcement experts as excessive.
+Public outrage over the incident and other issues of racial injustice led to mass protests in Minneapolis, the United States, and across the world.

+Failed plea bargain

+On May 28, 2020, state and federal prosecutors held a press conference at a regional FBI office in Brooklyn Center, a Minneapolis suburb, to make an announcement in the case against the officers at the scene of Floyd's murder.
+However, officials at the press conference said they needed more time to review the case.
+On June 9, it was revealed that state and federal prosecutors had discussed a plea deal with Chauvin and his attorney that would have included state murder charges and federal civil rights charges, but the deal fell apart when United States Attorney General William Barr rejected it.
+As part of the failed deal, Chauvin was expected to plead guilty to third-degree murder and agree to a ten-year prison sentence.
+As he would have gone to federal prison, the federal government was involved, but Barr worried that protesters might view the agreement as too lenient and opted for a full investigation.